wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

     - `verifyServerSignedData(_:signature:masterKey:)` - use `verifyDigitalSignature(signature:forData:withKey:)` method where you can specify the key for verification.
     - `signData(withDevicePrivateKey:data:callback:)` - use `calculateDigitalSignature(authentication:forData:withKey:callback:)` method where you can specify the key for signing.
     - `signJwt(withDevicePrivateKey:claims:callback:)` - use `calculateJwsSignature(authentication:forData:dataType:compact:withKey:callback:)` method where you can specify the key for signing and format of token.
+    - `createSignedCSR(with:distinguishedNames:subjectAltNames:callback)` - use `createCertificateSigningRequest(authentication:distinguishedNames:subjectAltNames:keyIdentifier:callback:)` method where you can specify the key to use for CSR creation.
     - `fetchEncryptionKey(_:index:callback:)` - method is effective only if PowerAuthSDK is running at protocol 3.3 and will be removed once we drop support for this legacy protocol.
 Meanwhile you can migrate to the new `fetchSecureVaultKey(authentication:keyIdentifier:callback:)` method providing a better flexibility for secure vault operations.

   - `PowerAuthConfiguration` class: